LaStefan/esg-stocks-dashboard/README.md

 # ESG Stocks Dashboard
 This is a project related to Data Science & Society course.
-It focuses on the anaylsis and metrics of ESG (Environment, Social, Governance) scores related to stocks and ETFs (Exchange Traded Funds).
+It focuses on the analysis and metrics of ESG (Environment, Social, Governance) scores related to stocks and ETFs (Exchange Traded Funds).

 ## Contributing